bighitfans/demo-nodejs-apollo-graphql-strapi-redis/README.md

   * create a `DataSource` `Department` (ref: `src/graphql-datasources\base.js`)

+- using `Strapi CMS` add following data:
-* Create three departments.
+  * add three departments.

-* Create several employees, and add 4 - 6 employees randomly in each department.
+  * add several employees, and add 4 - 6 employees randomly in each department.
 For each employee create a related account and address entry.

-* For each department create a few tasks.
+  * For each department add a few tasks.
 Each task may be assigned to 1 - 3 people randomly.
 Each employee must be assigned a task.

   * Update random tasks from random departments as completed.

-## Run Project
+## Runming Project

 The project runs inside docker container with `hot reload` enabled.
 Any changes made to `gqlserver/src` folder will be `hot reloaded`.